- Your State

 Every child is unique, and all children learn differently.
 Some kids might succeed at the neighborhood public school, while other children might fit in better at a charter, magnet, online, private or home learning environment.
 That’s why school choice is so important!

 So, how can you choose a school where your daughter or son will learn, succeed, and be happy?
-These seven steps—summarized from National School Choice Week President Andrew Campanella’s new book, The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child—will help get you started.
-To learn more, order the book, or check out the free resources and worksheets, at The School Choice Roadmap.
+These seven steps—summarized from National School Choice Week President Andrew Campanella’s new book, The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child—a Foreward Indies 2020 Gold Medal Winner—will help get you started.
+Learn more, order the book, and find resources and worksheets at The School Choice Roadmap.

 Finding Schools Near You...